Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/read-and-write-a-json-file-in-node-js.md

 const fs = require('fs');
 ```

 All this does is tell our application we are planning to use the fs package.
-Now we can load json files, add changes and save them again.
+Now we can load JSON files, add changes and save them again.

 ## Read a JSON file in Node JS